For the biscuits: Preheat the oven to 450 degrees F. Grease a baking sheet.

 Dust a clean work surface with flour, coat your palms, and rub some on a rolling pin.
 Turn out the dough onto the work surface.
 Knead the dough for 1 to 2 minutes, folding it over onto itself each time.
-Roll the dough to about 1/2-inch thick.
+Pat the dough into a rectangle and then roll the dough to about 1/2-inch thick.
 Dip a 3-inch biscuit cutter or the rim of a 3-inch-wide glass in flour, and then cut out the biscuits.
+Alternatively, use a knife to cut the biscuits into 3-inch squares.
 Reshape the leftover dough into a ball, roll it out again, and cut out more biscuits.
 Repeat this process until the dough is gone.

-Place the biscuits on the baking sheet and bake until the tops are golden brown, 10 to 12 minutes.
-While the biscuits are still hot, brush some of the remaining butter on each biscuit.
+Place the biscuits on the baking sheet and bake until the tops are golden brown, 12 to 14 minutes.
+While the biscuits are still hot, brush the biscuits with the 2 tablespoons softened butter.

-For the butter: Stir the butter and molasses together to combine, leaving a few streaks of molasses visible.
+For the butter: Stir or mash the butter and molasses or honey together to combine, leaving a few streaks of molasses visible.

-Serve the molasses butter with the warm biscuits.
+Serve the flavored butter with the warm biscuits.

-Instead of butter, I like using a non-dairy spread, such as Smart Balance, to make the biscuits; it gives the same texture as shortening.
+Instead of butter, sometimes I like to using a non-dairy spread to make the biscuits; it gives them the same texture as shortening.